Blitz Report™ Installation Guide

 WARNING: Package version FND_WEBFILEPUB_120.5.12020000.4.pkb not found.

-please contact us to analyze this incompatibility.
+please contact us to analyze this incompatibility and provide the output of the following query:

-5.15 ORA-00600: internal error code, arguments: [qkeIsExprReferenced1], when exporting Blitz Report XML files
+7.15 ORA-00600: internal error code, arguments: [qkeIsExprReferenced1], when exporting Blitz Report XML files

 If you are on database version 12.1.0.2 and you receive an ORA-600 error trying to export Blitz Reports, this is Oracle bug 25203656, as described in note 25203656.8.
 To resolve the issue, you can either apply patch 25203656 or set following database parameter as a workaround: